Best Exercise Bikes in the UK + Guide to Pick the Correct Bike

 - Large footprint and difficult to move and Complicated | potentially off-putting to beginners

-Another Sportstech model, the ESX500 is an excellent upright indoor bike in the UK.
-With the quality German engineering you expect from the brand in an upright form-factor.
-The ESX500 has the typical features you would expect with a handle-bar display, exercise programmes and heart-rate integration.
+Another Nautilus model, the U616 is an excellent upright indoor bike in the UK.
+With the quality engineering, you expect from the brand in an upright form-factor.
+The Nautilus U616 has the typical features you would expect with a handle-bar display, exercise programmes and heart-rate integration.

-The ESX500 also works with the Kinomap app, allowing you to take part in training sessions or even competitive cycling from your home.
+The U626 also works with Explore The World and many other apps like Kinomap and Zwift through QZ application, allowing you to take part in training sessions or even competitive cycling from your home.
 As well as being able to connect to a smart TV the handlebars feature clips that will fit most common tablets, either to use with Kinomap or any other entertainment you might choose.

-The bike is easily adjustable and suitable for a full range or heights.
-While it is a not a foldable exercise bike it has a relatively small footprint, with castors making it easily movable for those who might have a smaller space.
+The bike is easily adjustable and suitable for a full range or heights from 5 feet to 6 feet 5 inches and up to 300 lbs.
+While it is not a foldable exercise bike it has a relatively small footprint, with castors making it easily movable for those who might have a smaller space.

-The ES600 offers a high-quality workout.
+The U626 offers a high-quality workout.
 The smooth German engineering is easily adjustable for a range of users and abilities.
-It won’t fold into a small space, but is still a relatively compact exercise bike that can easily be moved into an out-of-the-way corner, making it a good machine for those that will be using it regularly, but perhaps don’t have a dedicated workout area.
+It won’t fold into a small space but is still a relatively compact exercise bike that can easily be moved into an out-of-the-way corner, making it a good machine for those that will be using it regularly, but perhaps don’t have a dedicated workout area.

-If you are looking for a spinning exercise bike in the UK the SX600 is likely to fit the bill.
-The bike takes a typical spin bike design, looking like a standard bike with the front wheel removed.
-The SX600 looks the deal and makes for a great home workout bike.
+If you are looking for a spinning exercise bike in the UK the Peloton Original is likely to fit the bill.
+The bike takes a typical spin bike design, looking like a standard bike with the rear wheel removed.
+The Peloton Original looks the deal and makes for a great home workout bike.

-What sets the SX600 apart as perhaps the best indoor exercise bike is the range of options it offers.
+What sets the Peloton Original apart as perhaps the best indoor exercise bike is the range of options it offers.
 Power and RPM workouts are something you only tend to see on gym machines, but rarely on a home machine.

 The machine is highly adjustable, particularly the handlebars, making it extremely unlikely you will be able to find a setting that doesn’t work well for you.
 The range of settings available, alongside the quiet operation, make this an ideal indoor exercise bike.

-The We R Sport option, a highly rated air bike in the UK offers a full-body workout with both leg and arm motions as part of the operation.
+The Schwinn Fitness AD7, a highly rated air bike in the UK offers a full-body workout with both leg and arm motions as part of the operation.
 An upright model, this stationary bike uses air resistance, from the 24-inch fan, to generate the challenge, making it loud, but great for interval training.

 With a typical bike form-factor, except for the moving handlebars, the fan, which provides the resistance, sits to the front.
 While not compact one of the benefits of air-resistance is that it does not require a heavy flywheel, making the bike easy to move out of the way when not in use.